 When will grants be awarded?

-Fall Mini Grant recipients will be announced at the September Gahanna-Jefferson Public Schools Board Meeting.
+Fall Mini Grant recipients will be announced at the November,2020 Gahanna-Jefferson Public Schools Board Meeting.

 Spring Grant of Excellence recipients will be announced at the April Gahanna-Jefferson Public Schools Board Meeting.